Saltwater Recreational Fishing in the Greater Atlantic Region

 Recreational and for-hire fishing for tunas, sharks, swordfish, and billfish must be done from a vessel that has a federal Highly Migratory Species permit.

 Owners and operators of for-hire vessels, as well as recreational tilefish vessels, that fish in federal waters must get permits from GARFO.
 In some states, owners and operators of charter boats, head boats, and guide boats must register their vessels with NOAA.

-If you are still not sure whether you need to register with NOAA to go fishing, complete this easy questionnaire.
+If you are still not sure whether you need to register with NOAA to go fishing, visit this website.

 - Recreational Fishing Regulations

 - Try the FishRules app on your smart device.
 FishRules provides updated saltwater fishing regulations for federal and state waters from Maine to Texas.